 Branching Out On the Banjo – Vol. 1

 Patterns, techniques, and a “road map to the banjo neck” will give everyone from experienced beginners to advanced players new ways of spinning out your own licks, or learning those of the masters.
 The emphasis is on do-able, good-sounding, versatile ideas that work in both solos and backup.
 If you’re in a rut, this will open up endless possibilities for new realms of creativity!
-Each video is $30.00, or get both for $50.00.

-Part I: A Treasury of Techniques:
+Volume 1: A Treasury of Techniques

 110 minutes with 18-page booklet.
 Dozens of left hand chord groups, versatile rolls and licks that use them.
 Chord vamping and rhythm patterns for fast, medium, slow, and waltz tempos.
 The basics of chord theory taught briefly and simply, including building 6th, 7th, 9th, minor chords and knowing when to use them.
 Learn the licks as well as many ways to vary them.
-Favorite up-the-neck Scruggs licks, movable positions, more.

-Solos for Back Up and Push (C) Essential parts of Theme Time, Powwow the Indian Boy
+- Solos for Back Up and Push (C) Essential parts of Theme Time, Powwow the Indian Boy

-Backup for Life’s Railway to Heaven, Thinking Tonight of My Blue Eyes, Gone But Not Forgotten, Blue Moon of Kentucky.
+- Backup for Life’s Railway to Heaven, Thinking Tonight of My Blue Eyes, Gone But Not Forgotten, Blue Moon of Kentucky.